SLO County specials on happy hours, dining, lodging and more

 Spencer’s Fresh Markets

-Make a feast with Pork Spare Ribs at $3.99 a pound, green and red grapes at $1.99 a pound, and Roma Tomatoes at 99 cents a pound.
+Make a feast with Chicken Leg Quarters at 79 cents a pound, green and red grapes at $1.99 a pound, and Roma Tomatoes at 99 cents a pound.
 Click here for additional weekly specials.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines